 In this paper, we consider large networks with a ``grouped community structure''.
-An illustration of the ``grouped community structure'' is shown in Figure \ref{fig:illustration}(a) and (b), where the network consists of four communities, with the green and the yellow communities belonging to one group and the orange and blue communities belonging to the other group.
-The groups are such that nodes (or communities) within each group have much denser links than those from different groups.
-In Figure \ref{fig:illustration}(a), communities within the same group are disassortative, while Figure \ref{fig:illustration}(b) shows an example that communities within the same group are assortative.
-Our goal is to first divide the large network into sub-networks according to the group structure of the network so that it does not break the community structure within each group during the division, and then apply community detection methods to each group for identifying communities.
+An illustration of the ``grouped community structure'' is shown in Figure \ref{fig:illustration}(a) and (b), where the network consists of four communities, with the green and the yellow communities belonging to one group and the red and blue communities belonging to the other group.
+The groups are such that nodes (or communities) within the same group have much denser links than those between different groups.
+In Figure \ref{fig:illustration}(a), communities within the same group are non-assortative, while Figure \ref{fig:illustration}(b) shows an example that communities within the same group are assortative.
+Our goal has two folds: divide the large network into sub-networks according to the group structure so that it does not break the community structure within each group during the division; consistently conduct community detection within each sub-network.

 Towards this goal, we adopt a division method by optimizing the modularity \citep{newman2004finding}, which is a widely used measure for the strength of division of a network into groups.
 Specifically, modularity is defined as the fraction of edges that fall within the divided groups minus the expected fraction if edges were distributed at random \citep{newman2012communities}.
 The larger the modularity, the divided groups will have denser connections within the groups but sparser connections between the groups.
 Many modularity optimization algorithms, such as the edge-betweenness method \citep{newman2004finding}, the fast-greedy method \citep{blondel2008fast} and the exhaustive modularity optimization via simulated annealing method \citep{guimera2004modularity}, have been developed to divide a network into groups.
 These methods are usually model-free and can be implemented efficiently for large networks.
 For example, the computational cost for the fast greedy algorithm is $O(n\hbox{log}^2 n)$, which is nearly linear in the size $n$ \citep{fortunato2016community}.